ushasri123980/FPGA/README.md

   1 3 <br />
   2 3 <br />

-  3.The third part provides the information of the nets.
+  3. The third part provides the information of the nets.
 The information of each net is given by a separate line where the first label is the id of its source node and the remaining labels are the ids of its sink nodes.
 The number of lines for the third part is equal to the total number of nets.<br />
 Format:<source node id> <sink node id><sink node id>…<br />